By Abiola Adegbite

 Bringing it close to home, another very successful example is “LIB Giveaway Monday “.
 LIB (Linda Ikeji Blog) a lifestyle blog in Nigeria which pulls in millions in advertising revenue.
 Due to its high reader engagement, Gamification is being applied to reward consistent blog visitors in form of cash prize.
 It is given to comments in form of Email addresses at specific positions like the 1st, 50th or 120th on the post.

-A more recent example was last week when the Sokoto state governor Aminu Tambuwal applied the principles of gamification to achieving a cleaner environment by announcing that the most cleanest street in the state will be awarded a cash prize of 1 million naira, this worked like magic as a horde of residents took to the streets armed with brooms, sweeping away like a tornado.
+A more recent example was last week when the Sokoto state governor Aminu Tambuwal applied the principles of gamification to achieving a cleaner environment by announcing that the cleanest street in the state will be awarded a cash prize of 1 million naira, this worked like magic as a horde of residents took to the streets armed with brooms, sweeping away like a tornado.

 I think the food for thought here is to think of the areas where we can apply gamification in both our professional, and personal lives, but most importantly, don’t forget to have fun.